 The pass between Mount Mou'apu and Mount Tautuapae provides another possibility of crossing Mo'orea south to north.
 The trails start at an easement about a hundred meters from the Pension Linareva.

 Magic Mountain offers extensive views of the coastline, towns, and coral reefs of Mo'orea.
 The lush vegetation covering its slopes extends into the valley, providing superb photographic opportunities, with rich greens and light blues dominating the landscape.

 8. Peak Uui (Pic de l'Uui / Pointe des Goyaves)

-The trail follows the ridgeline under the pine tree.
-Ropes are installed in sections to assist on the steeper sections.
-The ridgeline sharpens to a narrow ridge with steep drop offs on either side.
-Once at the top, views out to the west of Mo'orea can been seen including Tetiaroa and Maiao.
+The trail follows the ridgeline under the pine trees.
+Ropes are installed to assist on the steeper sections.
+The ridgeline sharpens to a narrow ridge with steep drop-offs on either side.
+Once at the top, views out to the west of Mo'orea can be seen including Tetiaroa and Maiao.

 13. Route des Ananas

-This dirt road connects Opunohu Bay and Cook's Bay together inland.
-The trail traverses through pineapple fields and small creek crossings and provides some views of the sourring country side including Mount Rotui.
+This dirt road connects Opunohu Bay and Cook's Bay inland.
+The trail traverses through pineapple fields and small creek crossings and provides some views of the surrounding countryside including Mount Rotui.

 14. Natira'a Roa Hike